 I’m not one for air travel, even though I have been sitting in planes since I was two years old, over time my fear of flying has only increased.
 Still, I somehow manage to fly, keeping track of all my pre and post flight superstitions and by praying like there’s no tomorrow before, during, and even after every flight.

-Don’t get me wrong, I love to travel, and no matter how safe flights are and what statistics say, I still am a bag of nerves when I am in a plane.
-I can feel every slight bump vibrate though my body and my eyes are always fixed on the seat-belt sign mentally telling it not to light up.
+Don’t get me wrong, I love to travel, and no matter how safe flights are and what statistics say, I still am a bag of nerves when I am on a plane.
+I can feel every slight bump vibrate through my body and my eyes are always fixed on the seat-belt sign mentally telling it not to light up.

 So before Mitch Albom could take this title (see some of his book titles if you don’t get it), I decided to come up with a list of 11 annoying people you are likely to meet during a flight;

 Space Fight – Once inside the plane human nature comes out fiercely as the fight over “overhead space” begins.
 Since we can’t move around our seats, everyone aims for the next best thing.
-It seems property has value everywhere for if I had a penny for every fight I saw over overhead luggage space, I’d still be traveling economy class unfortunately.
-I’m sure you know the person I am talking about; the one who will open up an overhead cabinet, see that it is stuffed, but still spend the next five minutes taking everything out trying to fit in his/her bag only to end up with one bag in their hand, that does not even belong to them, and then go around the plane asking whose it is.
-Of course they are careless about handling the baggage and thus screaming and shouting begins as they are informed of valuable and breakable items in the bags they have just removed.
+It seems property has value everywhere for if I had a penny for every fight, I saw over overhead luggage space, I’d still be travelling economy class, unfortunately.
+I’m sure you know the person I am talking about; the one who will open up an overhead cabinet, see that it is stuffed, but still spend the next five minutes taking everything out trying to fit in his/her bag.
+Only, to end up with one sack in their hand, that does not even belong to them, and then go around the plane asking whose it is.
+Of course, they are careless about handling the baggage and thus screaming and shouting begins as they are informed of valuable and breakable items in the bags they have just removed.
 The only thing I wish for such people is that they get to sit next to the toilets.

-The Seat Switchers – The bags are in place and I have just sat down on my chair.
-There has been this one person who has been eyeing me for a while now but I choose to disregard that – big mistake.
-I buckle my seat-belt, yes I do that as soon as I sit down, and just when I am comfortable enough, that person who was eyeing me, remember them, well, they decide to come over and request that I change seats with them because for whatever reason, it doesn’t even matter at this stage.
-Then I have to explain to the said person that being tall I prefer an aisle seat, and not their middle seat, which for some reason is beyond their comprehension as they look at me with a blank face and all the hatred they can conjure up in that moment because now for the next 8 hours they will have to sit 5 feet, in place of 1 feet, away from their relative or get this, “a friend they made while they were queuing outside to get onboard”.
+The Seat Switchers – The bags are in place, and I have just sat down on my chair.
+There has been this one person who has been eyeing me for a while now, but I choose to disregard that – big mistake.
+I buckle my seat-belt, yes I do that as soon as I sit down, and just when I am comfortable enough, that person who was eyeing me, remember them, well, they decide to come over and request that I change seats with them because, for whatever reason, it doesn’t even matter at this stage.
+Then I have to explain to the said person that being tall I prefer an aisle seat, and not their middle position, which for some reason is beyond their comprehension.
+They look at me with a blank face and all the hatred they can conjure up at that moment because now for the next 8 hours they will have to sit 5 feet, in place of 1 feet, away from their relative or get this, “a friend they made while they were queuing outside to get onboard”.
 For them, I wish that their overhead luggage keeps falling down when they open it for the umpteenth time during the remainder of the flight.

-Bottoms Up! – Oh look!
-Just as I finish filling up the form and settle down again, food is being served and my neighbor is up and he has a smile that would give the Cheshire cat a complex.
+Bottoms Up! – Oh, look!
+Just as I finish filling up the form and settle down again, food is being served, and my neighbour is up, and he has a smile that would give the Cheshire cat a complex.
 What can be so exhilarating about airline food?
-Apparently it’s not the food but the free drinks, of the alcoholic nature.
-Yes, free “booze” can apparently bring a smile on anyone’s face.
+Apparently, it’s not the food but the free drinks, of the alcoholic nature.
+Yes, free “booze” can apparently bring a smile to anyone’s face.
 But, it’s not just the anticipation of free drinks, rather the idea of taking a few extra on to their destination that is making him smile.
 So every time drinks are served, or in some cases on special request, two of each drink is asked for.
 Two wine bottles, two beers, two whiskeys.
 One is drunk, while the other is placed with stealth in the handbag.
-All through this routine he has this smile on this face which resembles that of a villain in a Bollywood film just before he is about to do something evil with the hero or heroine of the film.
+All through this routine, he has this smile on this face which resembles that of a villain in a Bollywood film just before he is about to do something evil with the hero or heroine of the film.
 You would imagine that this person is in their teens and just discovered porn.
 What annoys me the most is when after a while they gather up the courage and “demand” that I too should ask for two of each drink and if I don’t want the extra, should give it to them.
-I am one for making the most of “getting back” from the airline, but come on people, draw a line somewhere.
-To them, I hope one of these bottles crack open in your luggage so that your clothes tell your relatives that you’ve just come for an alcohol infused holiday – which in this day and age would probably make this guy more popular – sigh!
+I am one for making the most of “getting back” from the airline but come on people, draw a line somewhere.
+To them, I hope one of these bottles crack open in your luggage so that your clothes tell your relatives that you’ve just come for an alcohol-infused holiday – which in this day and age would probably make this guy more popular – sigh!

 The Rebel – Another annoying model of a person is the one who will do the exact opposite of what is asked for by the airline staff.
-They get up when they are not supposed to, use the loo when they should be fastening their seat belts, and eventually will be the first to take the luggage off the overhead compartment once the plane lands, and I mean the plane has just touched the tarmac and is still traveling at a good speed, but this person is already up, with a smile on his face that changes into a clueless look when the air-hostess asks them to sit down.
+They get up when they are not supposed to.
+Use the loo when they should be fastening their seat belts.
+And eventually will be the first to take the luggage off the overhead compartment once the plane lands.
+I mean the plane has just touched the tarmac and is still travelling at a reasonable speed, but this person is already up, with a smile on his face that changes into a clueless look when the air-hostess asks them to sit down.
 You can hear the air-hostess shouting, requesting the person to take their seat.
 Somehow this reminds me of school.
-I just wish that the air-hostess would get up, walk to the person, and give them a nice scolding, while the rest of us, like little children, can smirk and laugh about it.
+I just wish that the air-hostess would get up, walk to the person, and give them a gentle scolding, while the rest of us, like little children, can smirk and laugh about it.

 Let Me Out – We are finally out.
 The race to take the checked luggage begins.
 Everyone is in a hurry.
 I always love to read people’s faces during this time.
 Who could be carrying contraband in their baggage?
 Is there someone who might have a few extra iPhones that they bought for cheap during their visit to the US?
 But wait, I can’t really do that because I am being pushed and shoved around by those trying to grab their luggage.
 Big bags that they pull off from the conveyor belt and in the process knock off everyone around them.
 It’s a conveyor belt people.
 No need to push and shove others aside.
 What goes around comes around on these belts… literally.
 I just wish that these folks who were in such a hurry are stopped by the customs and have to spend a few hours while their baggage, and they, are checked thoroughly.

-PS: Those of you keeping a tab and wondering about what happened to the 11th annoying person.
-Well, that would be me, the guy who thinks too much of himself and just observes everyone else with a smug smirk on his face, so he can go back and write a blog post about it.
+PS: Those of you keeping a tab and wondering what happened to the 11th annoying person.
+Well, that would be me, the guy who overthinks of himself and just observes everyone else with a smug smirk on his face, so he can go back and write a blog post about it.
 Bloggers I tell ya!